devaru-ai/disaggregated-inference-platform/README.md

 ## DIP v1: Role-Based Disaggregation (Ngrok / T4 Prototype)

 Initial experiments using a public tunneling layer (Ngrok) to route inference to a T4 edge worker exposed a severe batching inefficiency.
 Despite sustained request pressure, the worker GPU reached only ~40% SM utilization, while the A100 orchestrator remained idle.
 This indicates a network-induced batching breakdown (“drip-feed effect”), where jitter prevents stable decode/prefill aggregation.

+Under identical workloads, the monolithic A100 achieved 477 tok/s at 123ms TTFT; the disaggregated topology collapsed to 32 tok/s at 1008ms — a 15x throughput drop driven entirely by network overhead.

 ### System Breakdown